Covid-19 Support for Business

 - Link to UUBS podcast series

-Innovation Vouchers allow businesses or potential entrepreneurs to work with Ulster on an innovation project, these can be used to create or improve products, services or processes; access to specialist expertise in new materials; and tap into research and scientific expertise.
-Further information available here.
+- Invest NI Innovation Vouchers - Innovation Vouchers allow businesses or potential entrepreneurs to work with Ulster on an innovation project.
+They can be used to create or improve products, services or processes; access to specialist expertise in new materials; and tap into research and scientific expertise.

 We have moved existing classes online for students, more information available on our Coronavirus information website.